optimizers/homebrew-cutest/README.md

     brew tap optimizers/cutest
     brew install cutest
-    brew install mastsif  # If you want the whole SIF collection. for f in "mastsif" "sifdecode" "cutest"; do \
+    brew install mastsif  # If you want the whole SIF collection.
-      echo ". $(brew --prefix $f)/$f.bashrc" >> ~/.bashrc; \
-    done

-It is also possible to build the Matlab interface to CUTEst:

-    brew install cutest --with-matlab

 ## What's This?